SARC - How We Can Help

 First Responder: How to Respond to Survivors of Sexual Assault, Interpersonal Violence or Discrimination

-SARC provides First Responder training to assist faculty and staff to provide support for students in crisis.
-This training includes the following information and applied experiences: essential active listening; how to support a victim/survivor of sexual assault/domestic violence or aggressive discrimination; and what to do when students are contemplating suicide.
+SARC provides First Responder training to assist staff and students in providing support for people in crisis.
+This training includes the following information and applied experiences: active listening skills and barriers; how to support a victim/survivor of sexual assault/domestic violence or discrimination; and what to do when people are contemplating suicide.

 Diversity is a celebrated component of campus and community culture.
 This training focuses on consciousness raising related to diversity.
 Participants will learn about challenges minorities face, including micro- and macro-aggressions, and about how to either personally and/or collectively be a force for social justice for all.